Contributing to pydeck

 Development installation of pydeck

-Please develop using Python 3.5 or above.
-You will also need yarn, which will build deck.gl for use with your development installion of pydeck.
+You will need uv and yarn installed.
+Yarn builds deck.gl for use with your development installation of pydeck.

-The following commands set up a virtual environment, build the entirety of deck.gl, install most development and testing dependencies, and then activate enable pydeck to run on JupyterLab and Jupyter Notebook locally:
+The following commands set up a virtual environment, build the entirety of deck.gl, and install development and testing dependencies:

 git clone https://github.com/visgl/deck.gl